-This type of box is ideal for rarely used toolkits: the top can be readily re-closed for storage and transport:
+This type of box is ideal for toolkits that one rarely uses.
+The top is re-closeable for storage and transport:

-The other equipment I have that is similarly packaged (a comb binding machine and a photographic lighting kit) is easy to use and doesn’t add to clutter.
+The other equipment I have that comes in a similar package (a comb binding machine and a photographic lighting kit) is easy to use and doesn’t add to clutter.

 Inside the box is a Styrofoam tray with compartments for the accessories, beneath which is the plastic drum that feeds out the metal cable.